GAM-team/GAM/docs/gam.cfg.md

           gam print groups
           gam print|show group-members
           gam print users
+	This allows predefining the list of domains so they don't have to be specified in each command.
+        Default: Blank
+print_cros_ous
+        A comma separated list of org unit that are used in these commands: gam print cros
+          gam print crosactivity
+	This allows predefining the list of org units so they don't have to be specified in each command.
+        Default: Blank
+print_cros_ous_and_children
+        A comma separated list of org unit names that are used in these commands: gam print cros
+          gam print crosactivity
+	This allows predefining the list of org units so they don't have to be specified in each command.
         Default: Blank
 process_wait_limit
 	When processing batch/CSV files, how long (in seconds) GAM should wait for all batch|csv processes to complete